- Ormond Beach, FL

 - Survivor: Breast Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 5 years ago, Female, Age: 60, Stage IIB, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: almost 6 years ago, Female, Age: 60, Stage IIB, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know

 - View this journey (1 Experience)